2012 Survival Guide: A practical planner for the worst case scenario

 Covered in this article:

 We don't know why or how, but long ago ancient cultures got the notion that they could predict the future by looking at the night sky.
-As the legendary Philosopher's Stone succinctly put it, "As above, so below."Fortunately, much of this sage wisdom remains accessible to us today.
-One of the more popular go-to sources for such intel as it relates to 2012 is the History Channel documentary 2012: End of Days.
-It features prophecies from civilizations around the world, beginning in ancient Rome with the Cumean Sibyl.
+As the legendary Philosopher's Stone succinctly put it, "As above, so below."Luckily, much of this sage wisdom remains accessible to us today.
+The History Channel's hit documentary 2012: End of Days features prophecies from civilizations around the world, beginning in ancient Rome with the Cumean Sibyl.
 Besides predicting the birth of Jesus, she referred to the present day in her Fourth Book of Oracles:

 “These things in the tenth generation shall come to pass.
 The earth shall be shaken by a great earthquake that throws many cities into the sea.
 There shall be war.
 Fires shall come flashing forth from the heavens and many cities burn.
 Black ashes shall fill the great sky.
 Then, know the anger of the gods.”